Everything PR News

 Condé Nast (Vogue, The New Yorker, Wired, Vanity Fair, GQ).
 Hearst (Cosmopolitan, Esquire, Harper's Bazaar, Elle).
 Dotdash Meredith / IAC (People, InStyle, Real Simple, Better Homes & Gardens).
 PMC (Rolling Stone, Variety, Billboard, Robb Report).
 Time USA, LLC (Time).
 Vox Media (New York Magazine).
 Authentic Brands Group (Sports Illustrated brand).
 Integrated Whale Media (Forbes).

-Why do magazines still matter for AI visibility?
+Why do magazines still matter?

 What's the difference between editorial coverage and contributor-network placement?